AmirtterK/Arduino-Tank/README.md

 # Arduino-Tank: Williams

-A simple Arduino tank running on 4 motors & uses oled display to show eyes using [Inteller Eyes Liberary](https://github.com/intellar/oled_eye_display)
+A simple Arduino tank running on 4 motors combined with oled display to show eyes using [Inteller Eyes Liberary](https://github.com/intellar/oled_eye_display)

 The Tank Controlling App is also built by me which you can download for Android [here](https://github.com/intellar/oled_eye_display)